AdaCore/gnatstudio/docs/users_guide/extending.rst

 deleted parameter references and updates the list of parameters to show the current list.

-Each parameters has three attributes:
+Each parameter has three attributes:

 * :file:`name`